-- The City will manage growth by directing it to the urban area where services already exist or where they can be provided efficiently. - Rural development will be directed to The City will continue to support growth in Villages to enhance their vitality, with provision for Village expansion where it is economically feasible and environmentally sound. - Growth in the urban area will be directed to areas where it can be accommodated in compact and mixed-use development, and served with quality transit, walking and cycling facilities. - Downtown Ottawa will be a vibrant mix of thriving economic and cultural activities within a setting that celebrates the unique qualities of both the city and the National Capital.
+- The City will manage growth by directing it to the urban area where services already exist or where they can be provided efficiently. - Rural development will be directed to their vitality, with provision for Village expansion where it is economically feasible and environmentally sound. - Growth in the urban area will be directed to areas where it can be accommodated in compact and mixed-use development, and served with quality transit, walking and cycling facilities. - Downtown Ottawa will be a vibrant mix of thriving economic and cultural activities within a setting that celebrates the unique qualities of both the city and the National Capital.